pmahnke/mahnke-cocktails/recipe/philly_fish_house_punch.md

 - Method: Build in Punch Bowl
 - Pour: Add all ingredients directly to the punch bowl
 - Glassware: Punch Cups
-- Garnish: Citrus wheels in the punch bowl and grated nutmeg in the glass
+- Garnish: Citrus wheels in the punch bowl and grated nutmeg in the glass with ice cubes
 - Special Prep: None

 </div>